How Perkbox uses Perkbox

 Things like this go nicely alongside all the other things within our People initiatives.
 It’s a good idea to draw up a calendar of key dates and select the ones you feel are most appropriate (we also create a quarterly calendar which might come in handy!).

-Popular holidays can also be used as a time to give people that little bit extra — for example, one of our clients has employees in India and sent Reward points to them for Diwali.
+Popular holidays can also be used as a time to give people that little bit extra — for example, Christmas or end-of-year celebrations.
+One of our clients has employees in India and sent Reward points to them for Diwali!

 You can also look at dates which are specific to your business, such as your company’s birthday.
 These have the extra advantage of tying rewards in with your values… which leads us neatly onto our next point.